 Substance abuse risk factors include:

 Adverse childhood experiences (ACEs) can haunt you well into adulthood.
-Studies show that trauma from emotional abuse and neglect as a child can be culprits behind a problematic drinking behaviors.
+Studies show that trauma from emotional abuse and neglect as a child can be culprits behind problematic drinking behavior.
 Physical abuse and an unpredictable home environment are also contributing factors to heavy drinking in adulthood.

 People who start drinking in their early teens are more likely to develop alcoholism at some point in their life.
 If you start young, you’re also at greater risk for developing alcohol dependence early in life and are high risk for multiple relapses.
 Some data shows almost 50% of teens who drink alcohol meet criteria for an alcohol use disorder by the time they’re 21.